Namirred/home-assistant.io/source/_integrations/tag.markdown

 ## Entities

-Every card automatically creates an `tag` entity.
+Every card automatically creates a `tag` entity.
 This is useful for automations or for displaying on dashboards to see when the card was last scanned.

 State shows the time when the card was last scanned in datetime string format.
 For example, `2013-09-17T07:32:51.095+00:00`

 ### Attributes

-- **Tag ID**: identification as set during creation of the tag.
+- **Tag ID**: identification as set during the creation of the tag.
 - **Last scanned by device ID**: Which device did scan the tag last time, useful in automations for doing different things depending on which device scanned the tag.

 ## Building an RFID jukebox